 A lot of good has been done in the more than a decade since (more on that below), and in September 2016, we had an opportunity to make things even better.
-More than 8,000 Climate Reality supporters spoke out for higher fuel economy standards, ensuring the cars of tomorrow were cleaner, greener, and more efficient than ever.
+More than 8,000 Climate Reality supporters spoke out for higher EPA fuel economy standards for greenhouse gases, ensuring the cars of tomorrow were cleaner, greener, and more efficient than ever.

-But this week, President Trump started the process of re-reviewing, and likely rolling back the Obama Administration’s stronger vehicle emissions standards.
-This is a major setback in our work toward common sense solutions to the climate crisis and reverses our course on reducing emissions in the number one CO2-emitting industry in the US economy.
+However, last week, the administration reopened the Obama Administration’s vehicle greenhouse gas emissions standards for reevaluation.
+This is a major setback in our work toward common sense solutions to the climate crisis and reverses our course on reducing emissions in the number one CO2-emitting sector in the US economy.
 But we’re not giving up.